 Description of the ABAQUS models

-In the analysis and design of complex, nonlinear systems, such as CFS lateral-force resisting systems, detailed numerical simulations provide an invaluable tool to define the structural properties and capture their behaviour and failure modes [31, 32].
-The detailed numerical models of the selected strap-braced walls were developed using the ABAQUS software [30], which has previously proved its effectiveness in accurately simulating the behaviour of CFS elements and structural systems [33–35].
+In the analysis and design of complex, nonlinear systems, such as CFS lateral-force resisting systems, detailed numerical simulations provide an invaluable tool to assess their structural behaviour and failure modes [31, 32].
+Detailed numerical models of the selected strap-braced walls were developed using the ABAQUS software [30], which has previously proved its effectiveness in accurately simulating the behaviour of CFS elements and structural systems [33–35].
 The general model, depicted in Fig. 2, accounted for material and geometric nonlinearity, nonlinear connection behaviour and initial geometric imperfections.
 The constituent elements of the wall were the top and bottom tracks, the intermediate studs, the chord studs, the bridging element at mid-height, the connections of the studs to the tracks, the connections of the straps to the chord studs, the hold-downs and the anchor rods.